 The Casa Professa housed the Curia, which was the main administrative centre of the Society of Jesus in Rome and the residence of the Father General.
 It also housed the Jesuit archives, and an important Jesuit library, whose beginnings trace back to several members of the Gonzaga family (8).

-In 1651 a collection of various curious items was donated to the Jesuits throught the testament of Alfonso Donnino of Toscanella.
-It was stored in a more than 20m long corridor on the second floor of the building of the Roman college, close to the library.
-Athanasius Kircher was considered the one most appropriate for curating this collection (9).
+In 1651 a valuable collection of curious items was donated to the Jesuits throught the testament of Alfonso Donnino of Toscanella (9).
+The Jesuits stored it in a more than 20m long corridor on the second floor of the building of the Roman college, close to the library.
+Athanasius Kircher was considered the one most appropriate for curating this collection.
 These are the beginnings of the Kircher museum, and over the years Kircher added very significantly to the collecion.
-The museum became one of the attractions in Rome in the 17th century.
+The museum became one of the attractions for visitors to in Rome in the 17th century.

-Already before 1670 a Jesuit named De Sepi started the edition of the first catalogue of this museum: De Sepi (1678).
+The idea of a printed description of the museum circulated already in 1656, and sometime before 1670 a Jesuit named De Sepi started the first edition of a catalogue: De Sepi (1678).
 The frontispiece (shown above) probably represents the museum in its original location, but in 1672 it was moved to another, shorter corridor on the first floor.
 De Sepi probably died in 1674, after having left Rome in 1670, and never witnessed the publication of this catalogue (10).
-It was further edited by Kircher himself and issued in 1678, just two years before Kircher's death.
-The relevance of this first catalogue is that it is the only one that gives an insight in the collection of books contained in Kircher's museum.
+The catalogue was further edited by Kircher himself and issued in 1678, just two years before Kircher's death.
+The special importance of this first catalogue is that it gives an insight in the collection of books contained in Kircher's museum.

 After Kircher's death in 1680 the museum was handed over to a Jesuit father who didn't properly take care of it, and it gradually fell into disarray.
 In 1698 Filippo Buonanni became the new custodian.
-The museum was again moved to a different corridor, this time on the third floor of the same building, where it was to stay until 1870.
+The museum was again moved to a different location, this time a pair of corridors joining at a straight angle on the third floor of the same building, where it was to stay until 1870.
 Buonanni also published a more elaborate catalogue of Kircher's museum: Buonanni (1709), but this, like all future catalogues, no longer listed any of Kircher's books.

 Kircher must have received the Voynich MS in 1665, but we don't know exactly what he did with it.
 The above-mentioned catalogue of 1678 lists many of his books, in Chapter 8.
 It starts with a detailed list of Kircher's own published books on pp.61-65, and then mentions twelve bound volumes of letters collected over 40 years, and books in many languages, but not specifically the Voynich MS. It also does not mention several other manuscripts known to have been in Kircher's possession, which are still preserved today.
 This is clearly not a representative catalogue of his library, but rather a list intended to highlight a number of items.

-In the following we shall encounter several books and manuscripts that were clearly owned by him, including the above-mentioned volumes of correspondence listed in De Sepi (1678), which I shall hanceforth refer to as the Carteggio Kircheriano.
-These will help us in tracing the various moves of collections.
+In the following we shall encounter several books and manuscripts that were clearly owned by him, including the above-mentioned volumes of correspondence listed in De Sepi (1678), which I shall henceforth refer to as the Carteggio Kircheriano.
+These will help us in tracing the various moves of book and manuscript collections.

 Russia was one of the countries that remained friendly towards the Society of Jesus, and it received meany exiles.
 The Jesuit Giuseppe Pignatelli S.J. played a significant role in preserving the society during these years.

 In 1814 the Society was officially restored.
 After this, part of the archival documents returned into the hands of the Jesuits, but little is known about those years.
 From 1824 the Jesuits could gradually retrieve their old possessions, including their churches and schools, and the Curia.
-The year 1824 (12) has become the break point between the 'old' and the 'new' archives of the Society.
+The year 1824 (13) has become the break point between what are now considered the 'old' and the 'new' archives of the Society.

 In 1853, the Belgian father P. Beckx S.J. was elected as the new general of the society.
 Beckx is directly associated with the Voynich MS, because the larger collection in which the MS was found had typescript labels referring to his library, as we shall see below (16).
 Because of this, his life and deeds deserve some attention.